patrickf2000/lila/Readme.md

 * -o <name>: Specify the output name
 * --risc: Run the RISC optimizer regardless of platform (the x86 code generator can convert RISC instructions)

-### Modules

-Rather than headers, Dash uses a simple module system.
-To get an understanding of how it works, take a look at the stdlib folder for how the modules are generated, and the "test/stdlib" folder for how to use them.

-I'll provide more documentation later as it gets more solidified.

 ### Testing

 There are a lot of tests (at the time of writing, I think over 180).
 In order to make sure I don't break things, I use a unit-test approach, which basically is a bunch of very small programs that test a certain construct.
 The tests are divided among the different data types and features.
 To run, simply run the "./test.sh" script.
 If you need to test the RISC layer, run it as "./test.sh --risc".